Adelaide and the Dragon Castle

 Harry Potter and the Order of the Phoenix

-My kids and I have been reading through the Harry Potters together for several months, and have just finished Harry Potter and the Order of the Phoenix.
-We started this set because the kids are getting pressure from classmates to read and discuss the books, but I don’t want my two reading them on their […]
+My kids and I have been reading through the Harry Potters together for several months.
+We just finished Harry Potter and the Order of the Phoenix.
+We’re reading together because the kids are getting pressure from classmates to read and discuss the books.
+However, I don’t want my two reading them on their own yet. […]

 Savvy